 The TikTok liquid chlorophyll is easy to make; you just have to buy supplements like the famous chlorophyll drops and add it to an 8-ounce glass of water that you will drink at intervals throughout the day.

 However, it should be noted that these supplements are not actually the pure chlorophyll found in plants.
-Instead, they are chlorophyllin, which is a semi-synthetic chlorophyll made by adding a mixture of water-soluble sodium and copper salts.
-[2] Arguments have been made that the chlorophyllin found in supplements, rather than pure chlorophyll, is the better source as some believe the body more easily absorbs it.
+Instead, they are chlorophyllin, which is a semi-synthetic chlorophyll made by adding a mixture of water-soluble sodium and copper salts.2 Arguments have been made that the chlorophyllin found in supplements, rather than pure chlorophyll, is the better source as some believe the body more easily absorbs it.

-Does Chlorophyll Work for Weight Loss?
+Is Chlorophyll for Weight Loss Effective?

 In a 2013 study, researchers investigated the impacts of thylakoids – chlorophyll-containing membranes in chloroplasts of green plants – on hunger motivation and fullness.
-They found that the dietary addition of thylakoids to a high carbohydrate meal suppressed hunger and intensified signals of satiety.
-[3] Essentially, adding thylakoids to your diet may help reduce your food intake as you will feel full and satiated faster, and this, in turn, will eventually lead to weight loss.
+They found that the dietary addition of thylakoids to a high carbohydrate meal suppressed hunger and intensified signals of satiety.3 Essentially, adding thylakoids to your diet may help reduce your food intake as you will feel full and satiated faster, and this, in turn, will eventually lead to weight loss.

 In 2014, another study was conducted which investigated the effects of thylakoids on body weight when ingested long term.
 The study found that over the course of 12 weeks, the group that consumed the green-plant membranes once daily lost more bodyweight than the group that didn’t.
-However, in terms of waist circumference and body fat, the researchers found no difference between the two groups.
-[4]
+However, in terms of waist circumference and body fat, the researchers found no difference between the two groups.4

 While these studies may, at face value, show a positive correlation between weight loss and chlorophyll consumption, more clinical trials must be conducted specifically on chlorophyll itself to arrive at a definitive conclusion.
-Both the studies above investigated the effects of the green-plant membrane thylakoids, which are composed of hundreds of different proteins, vitamins, and antioxidants – chlorophyll only being one of them [5].
+Both the studies above investigated the effects of the green-plant membrane thylakoids, which are composed of hundreds of different proteins, vitamins, and antioxidants – chlorophyll only being one of them.5

 Even more, recent studies stress the need for further research into this topic.
 In 2019, researchers conducted a systematic review on the effects of thylakoids on appetite and weight loss.
-They concluded that thylakoid enriched meals could decrease appetite and probably decrease food intake in the short term.
-[6] Nevertheless, this review continues to emphasize that more studies are essential to fully understand the effects of long-term green-plant membrane supplementation on weight loss.
+They concluded that thylakoid enriched meals could decrease appetite and probably decrease food intake in the short term.6 Nevertheless, this review continues to emphasize that more studies are essential to fully understand the effects of long-term green-plant membrane supplementation on weight loss.

 For now, whether chlorophyll or its derivative chlorophyllin is beneficial for weight loss remains definitively unanswered.